We compare VEA vs VXUS:

-Similar to VEA, Vanguard Total International Stock ETF (VXUS) tracks the performance of a benchmark index, FTSE Global All Cap ex-US Index.
+Like VEA, Vanguard Total International Stock ETF (VXUS) tracks the performance of a benchmark index, FTSE Global All Cap ex-US Index.

-This index measures the investment return of stocks issued by companies located in developed and emerging markets, excluding the United States.
+This index measures the investment return of stocks issued by companies in developed and emerging markets, excluding the United States.

 Furthermore, it is a market-capitalization-weighted index of global stocks, covering nearly the entire world’s global market capitalization, excluding the US.

-One of the significant benefits that the VXUS offers is broad exposure.
+One of the significant benefits that VXUS offers is broad exposure.
 VXUS holds both developed and emerging equity markets.